rust-lang/blog.rust-lang.org/posts/2019-12-30-reducing-support-for-32-bit-apple-targets.md

 author: Pietro Albini
 ---

-The Rust team is sad to announce that Rust 1.41.0 (to be released on January 30th, 2020) will be the last release with the current level of support for 32-bit Apple targets.
+The Rust team regrets to announce that Rust 1.41.0 (to be released on January 30th, 2020) will be the last release with the current level of support for 32-bit Apple targets.
 Starting from Rust 1.42.0, those targets will be demoted to Tier 3.